 Aleem is also past Chair of the CBABC Access to Justice Committee as well as the Equality Committee at both the provincial and national levels.
 He is also a past member of the CBABC Judicial Advisory Committee and Truth & Reconciliation Working Group as well as the Law Society of BC Equity and Diversity Committee.

 In late 2015, Aleem and his co-counsel, Clea Parfitt, won a very lengthy, high-profile racial discrimination case involving Indo-Canadian veterinarians: Brar v.
 BCVMA and Osborne (No. 22), 2015 BCHRT 151.
 In early 2016, Aleem was involved with other non-profit legal groups and concerned lawyers in the launch of an Islamophobia Legal Assistance Hotline currently administered by Access Pro Bono BC.

-In June 2016, Aleem was awarded the CBABC President's Medal in recognition of his contributions to the legal profession.
+In June 2016, Aleem was awarded the CBABC President’s Medal in recognition of his contributions to the legal profession.
 In May 2017, he was elected to CBABC Provincial Council as a representative of Vancouver County.
 In June 2018, he was elected as an Officer to the CBABC Executive Committee.
-In December 2018, Aleem was appointed Queen's Counsel (QC) by the Attorney General of BC, an honorary title conferred for exceptional achievement in the legal profession.
+In February 2019, Aleem received the designation of Queen’s counsel (QC) by the British Columbia Attorney General.

 Part of Aleem’s passion for human rights comes from his previous work abroad.
 As a newly-called lawyer in the mid-nineties, he worked as a Human Rights Officer for the U.N.
 High Commission of Human Rights, where he assisted in reporting on the administration of justice and ongoing human rights violations in Rwanda.